Bill Gates, Big Pharma and entrenching the vaccine apartheid - The Mail & Guardian

 The EU says that it is entitled to a lower price because it invested in the vaccine’s development — nevermind that the AstraZeneca vaccine was literally tested on the bodies of South Africans who volunteered to be part of the clinical trial in Johannesburg.

 In lower income countries, the situation is even worse.
-As of 18 January, 39-million vaccine doses had been administered in the world’s 50 richest countries, compared to just 25 individual doses in low-income countries.
+As of 18 January, 39-million vaccine doses had been administered in the world’s 50 richest countries, compared to just 25-million in low-income countries.

 It appears that South Africa and India were right.
 Under the current rules, the vaccine cannot be made quickly or cheaply enough to meet global demand, which vaccines are only going to those countries that can afford it.
 This is a “catastrophic moral failure”, said the head of the World Health Organisation (WHO), Tedros Adhanom Ghebreyesus.
 Some activists have described the situation as a “vaccine apartheid”.